sud0n1m/iamnotaprogrammer.com/_posts/2012-10-29-On-competitors-and-hurricanes.md

 Sometimes though, your competitors get up in your grill and force you to worry about them, or prospects ask you to compare yourself to a competitor.

-## You should worry about customers in the same way you worry about hurricanes
+## You should worry about competition in the same way you worry about hurricanes

 I'm sitting at home writing this as Hurricane Sandy approaches.